The Best of Knightsbridge: Japan House to the London Oratory

 Experiences and landmarks in Knightsbridge

-The streets of Kensington, Chelsea and Knightsbridge are instantly recognisable.
-Ornate Victorian and Edwardian townhouses, in russet tones, enclose manicured garden squares – peaceful pauses in the bustling city.
+The boroughs of Kensington, Chelsea and Knightsbridge are instantly recognisable.
+Ornate Victorian and Edwardian townhouses, in russet tones, enclose manicured garden squares - peaceful pauses in the bustling city.
 Then there’s the neo-classical Victorian facade of the monumental London Oratory.
 Founded by Saint John Henry Newman in the mid 1800s, and drawing on Roman Baroque and Wren styles, this Catholic church remains the centre of a vibrant local community.

 And of course, there’s Harrods.
 Under its iconic bottle-green awnings, striking window displays offer a glimpse into the jewel-box interior - home to the latest designer collections, runway-ready accessories, beauty innovations and homeware.
 With a whole floor given over to the legendary Food Halls, visitors can savour an entire day here.

-Beyond the temptation of boutique browsing, there’s a whole host of fascinating things to do in Kensington and Knightsbridge.
-The neighbourhood is home to many of the world’s embassies, and this international spirit spills out across eclectic restaurants and cultural centres.
+The neighbourhood also hosts many of the world’s embassies, and this international spirit spills out across eclectic restaurants and cultural centres.
 Japan House on Kensington High Street is a must-visit.
 A curation of art, design and omotenashi hospitality whisks visitors to the neon cities, snow-tipped mountains and ceremonial traditions of Japan.
 While the meticulously appointed shop promises unique gifts and an immersive reading list.

 From the comfort of The Berkeley

 In the heart of Knightsbridge, The Berkeley promises a best-of-all-worlds retreat.
 Design-led suites and rooms skim the horizon, with expansive terraces opening onto personal panoramas.
-While the rooftop pool is a sublime spot to soak up the views.
+While the rooftop pool is a sublime spot to soak up London views.

 Guests at The Berkeley also receive temporary membership to Surrenne Knightsbridge for the duration of their stay.
 Introducing a new paradigm of health, fitness and beauty services, this sense-stirring space promises a collection of treatment sanctuaries, aromatic saunas, a 22m lap pool - and the Tracy Anderson studio, a UK first for the global fitness pioneer.